Stanley Z. Koplik Certificate of Mastery Awards

 - submitting the names and addresses of students who successfully complete the requirements to the Department of Elementary and Secondary Education via the security portal (this information may not be submitted via email)

-All applications and supporting documentation should be submitted directly to the school's Koplik Coordinator, please do not send copies in to the ESE.
+All applications and supporting documentation should be submitted directly to the school's Koplik Coordinator; please do not send copies to DESE.

 For students in their senior year, applications must be submitted to the Koplik coordinator by May 1.
 Students taking AP exams or SAT subject tests after this date must still file an application by this deadline.
 Please see Section II of the application for more information on the submission process.